ocaml-explore/explore/content/workflows/starting-a-new-project/index.md

 ]
 dev-repo: "git+https://github.com/alicesmith/numbers.git"
 ```

+Adding dependencies is not automatic in OCaml.
+For example, you might have `zarith` already installed and your dune file might add it in a `libraries` field, but you need to add it to your `dune-project`'s description of the opam file.
+This means other people who might not have it installed will get it whenever they try and install your library.

+The `:with-test` flag tells opam that unless specified this dependency does not need to be installed in order to use the package.
+Another similar flag is `:with-doc` for documentation only dependencies.

 Note that sometimes you need an escape-hatch as the specification in `dune-project` for opam files is not as flexible as an opam file - for this you should use the [templates](https://dune.readthedocs.io/en/stable/opam.html#opam-template) to include things like `pin-depends` to add unreleased packages.